Aliases for CEP164 Gene

 GeneCards Summary for CEP164 Gene

 CEP164 (Centrosomal Protein 164) is a Protein Coding gene.
 Diseases associated with CEP164 include Nephronophthisis 15 and Senior-Loken Syndrome 1.
-Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+An important paralog of this gene is NUMA1.

 Plays a role in microtubule organization and/or maintenance for the formation of primary cilia (PC), a microtubule-based structure that protrudes from the surface of epithelial cells.
 Plays a critical role in G2/M checkpoint and nuclear divisions.
 A key player in the DNA damage-activated ATR/ATM signaling cascade since it is required for the proper phosphorylation of H2AX, RPA, CHEK2 and CHEK1.
 Plays a critical role in chromosome segregation, acting as a mediator required for the maintenance of genomic stability through modulation of MDC1, RPA and CHEK1.